-In this paper, the specific model we use is the sticky-information model proposed by Mankiw and Reis.
+The specific model we use here is the sticky-information model proposed by Mankiw and Reis.
 One reason is tractability.
 A nice feature of the Mankiw-Reis model is that, given the dates when people get their information, they have conventional rational expectations.
-This feature allows the use of rational-expectations tools to solve for the resulting equilibrium.
+This feature allows the use of rationalexpectations tools to solve for the resulting equilibrium.
 That is, we can use many standard and powerful modeling techniques, while making the behavioral assumption that price setters are inattentive.